Music of New Zealand: Hip hop

 The first major New Zealand hip hop hit was "Hip Hop Holiday" by 3 The Hard Way.
 Sampling the song Dreadlock Holiday by 10CC, it went to number one for several weeks in early 1994.
 Many of New Zealand's first hip hop performers, such as Dalvanius Prime, whose "Poi E" was a number one hit, were Māori.
 Released in 1984, "Poi E" was sung entirely in the Māori language and featured a blend of Māori cultural practices in the song and accompanying music video, including Māori chanting, poi dancing, and the wearing of traditional Māori garments.

 The first entire album of locally produced hip hop was Upper Hutt Posse's E Tu EP, from 1988.
 E Tu was partially in Māori and partially in English, and its lyrics were politically charged.
 The song "E Tu" combined African-American revolutionary rhetoric with an explicitly Māori frame of reference.
-It paid homage to the rebel Māori warrior chiefs of New Zealand's colonial history: Hone Heke, Te Kooti, and Te Rauparaha.
+It paid homage to the rebel Māori warrior chiefs of New Zealand's colonial history: Hōne Heke, Te Kooti, and Te Rauparaha.

 In the 1990s, the New Zealand hip hop scene grew with the evolution of Pacific Island-influenced hip hop.
 Phil Fuemana, Kosmo, Brother D and Pacific Underground played an important role in the growth of "Pasifika" hip hop.
 OMC's 1996 single "How Bizarre" combined Pauly Fuemana's Nieuean background, a Pacific Island guitar style and hip hop beats to create a uniquely New Zealand-Polynesian sound.
 This was followed by Che Fu's album 2 B s-Pacific in 1998 and Urban Pacifica in 1999, a compilation of Pasifika hip hop.
 Artists including Scribe, Tiki Taane, P-Money and Ladi6 localised rap.

 In 2005, Savage, a New Zealand Samoan hip hop artist, had back-to-back number one hits with Swing and Moonshine, the latter featuring US artist Akon.
 Swing was used in the 2007 film Knocked Up and sold more than 1.8 million copies in the United States, making it almost double platinum.
 The song also appeared on the US compilation Now That's What I Call Music!
 29.